-We can use a Wi-Fi module, called WIFI-202.
+We can use a Wi-Fi module.
 This module comes with the NeuLog software which runs on any browser.

 This mode of operation has advantages.
 One can operate the system and run experiments while others view the results and screens.